NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

     <figcaption style="marginTop: 1em;">Example dashboard</figcaption>
 </figure>

+4. Run the opmode.
+The graph and its options will not show up until you have started it.

 If the graph doesn't show up, and instead shows a number of checkboxes, that's okay.
 Click the `targetVelocity` and `velocity0` checkbox.
 Ignore the others.
 This will make tuning easier.

-4. Look for the `DriveVelocityPIDTuner` in the right sidebar.
+5. Look for the `DriveVelocityPIDTuner` in the right sidebar.
 Open the dropdown.
 You'll see the options: `DISTANCE`, `kD`, `kI`, and `kP`.

-5. Ensure that the `DISTANCE` variable is big enough so the `targetVelocity` line has a plateau.
+6. Ensure that the `DISTANCE` variable is big enough so the `targetVelocity` line has a plateau.
 If it resembles a series of triangles, increase the `DISTANCE`.

-6. You're going to tune these values.
+7. You're going to tune these values.
 The goal of the tuning process is to match `velocity0` to the `targetVelocity` line.
 Edit the values in the text boxes and press enter.
 They will live update and you should see the effects take place on the bot.

-7. **Recommended tuning process**:
+8. **Recommended tuning process**:
    1. Set all the values, `kP`, `kD`, and `kI` to 0.
 Keep `kV` as is.
    2. Increase `kV` until you start to match the `targetVelocity`.
 Once the plateaus start touching you can stop increasing.
    3. Slowly increase `kP` to try and get the line to match the target.